MaXaM-data/global-supply-chain-logistics-dashboard/README.md

 ## 1. Business context

 A global logistics function was **hitting volume targets but missing margin goals**.
-Leadership wanted to understand:
+Example questions that might arise:

 * How often are we breaching **delivery SLAs**?
 * How do different **shipping modes** (Standard, Second Class, Same Day, First Class) affect profitability?